Technology

 Retention and Deletion

-4. All face thumbnail images are removed
+4. Thumbnail images are deleted

 This is not a soft delete.
 The data is gone, and the encryption keys that could have decrypted it are gone too.
-There is no "undo" and no server-side backup to worry about.

 What We Do Not Collect